SahilDinanath/Sh-re-p/README.md

 # Custom Grep Tool

 This repository contains a custom implementation of the `grep` command-line tool, utilizing a custom regex engine.
 The regex engine can be found at [RegexEngine](https://github.com/SahilDinanath/RegexEngine).
+- Includes example text files for testing and demonstration purposes.
 ## Features

-- Supports full fundamental regex expressions as listed in the [RegexEngine](https://github.com/SahilDinanath/RegexEngine) repository.
+- Supports NFA evaluated regular expressions as listed in the [RegexEngine](https://github.com/SahilDinanath/RegexEngine) repository.
 - Provides a `grep`-like interface for searching text files with regular expressions.
-- Includes example text files for testing and demonstration purposes.

 ## Building the Project

 To build the project, simply run: